malcolmsailor/midani/docs/settings.md

 ### Annotations

-"brackets" and "bracket_settings" are per-voice.
-The other settings
+"brackets", "bracket_settings", and "default_bracket_settings" are
-        below are global.
+        per-voice.
+The other settings below are global.

-- **brackets**: a sequence of tuples of form (int, int, str, str).
+- **brackets**: a sequence of tuples.
 This setting specifies a series of brackets to draw (e.g., for music analytical illustrations).
+The tuples have 3 mandatory fields and 3 subsequent optional fields.
 The tuple fields are as follows:
-                - start index: specifies the index to the note at which the bracket should start.
+                - start: either a float or an int.
+Both start and end must have same type.
+If a float, specifies the time at which the bracket should start.
+If an int, specifies the index to the note at which the bracket should start.
 Zero-indexed.
 E.g., if the bracket should begin at the first note, the start index is 0.
-                - end index: specifies the index to the note at which the bracket should end.
+                - end: either a float or an int.
+Both start and end must have same type.
+If a float, specifies the time at which the bracket should start.
+If an int, specifies the index to the note at which the bracket should end.
 Zero-indexed.
 E.g., if the bracket should end at the fifth note, the end index is 4.
-                    NB: end index should be greater than start index.
+                    NB: end should be greater than index.
-                    NB also: if the index does not exist, the bracket will not be drawn and the script will print a warning.
+                    NB also: if an integer index does not exist, the bracket will not be drawn and the script will print a warning.
-                - bracket text: specifies what text the bracket should be annotated with.
-If you don't want any text annotation, pass an empty string.
-                - bracket type: a key from the dictionary passed as `bracket_settings` (see below).
+                - type: a key from the dictionary passed as `bracket_settings` (see below).
+                - text: optional str.
+Specifies what text the bracket should be annotated with.
+Default: ""
+                - loop: optional float.
+Only implemented if start and end are floats.
+If passed, then the bracket will be repeated at intervals defined by this float, until the end of the file, or until the time defined by the next parameter.
+                - loop_end: optional float.
+Only implemented if start and end are floats.
+Defines a time at which the bracket should cease looping; the loop will stop when the next bracket's start time is greater than this value.
             Brackets passed globally will be plotted in all voices.
 Unless the voices are in rhythmic unison, this may result in incoherent results!